GermyCode/companion-module-fm-govee/fm-govee-1.0.3/companion/HELP.md

 ### Actions

-* Turn On
+* Turn device On
-* Turn Off
+* Turn device Off
+* Change device brightness
-* Change Brightness
+* Change device color, RGB and kelvin temperature
-* Change Color
+* Change segment brightness
+* Change segment color, RGB (kelvin is not supproted by segments)

+### Segment Control
+* To specify what segments you want to change, use this formatting: '1,2,3,..'.
+They dont need to be consecutive.
+To change specific segments '1,3,6,10,..' or just '3' to change one segment

 ### Variables

-* Last Set Power State
+* Last set power state
-* Last Set Brightness Level
+* Last set brightness level
-* Last Set Color
+* Last set color
+* Min and max color temperatures
+* Max segments

 ### Feedbacks

-* Last Set Power State
+* Last set power state

 ### Presets